About the Journal

 Bio

-Caroline Perrin is the Executive Director of the Geneva Digital Health Hub (gdhub) and Scientific Collaborator at the University of Geneva.
+Caroline Perrin Franck is the Executive Director of the Geneva Digital Health Hub (gdhub) and Scientific Collaborator at the University of Geneva.
 She is leading the development and implementation of a data-driven digital health insights platform.
 Prior, as Program Manager for the RAFT distance education and telemedicine network, and for the Geneva University Hospitals eHealth service, she focused on the design, development, deployment, and evaluation of innovative health informatics solutions and multi-stakeholder partnerships to strengthen health systems.
 She holds a Master's in IT Management and a PhD in Global Health from the University of Geneva.

 Past Editorial Board Members